hyaliyun/Google-Docs/website/learn/global_objects/array/reduceright/index.md

 The first time the function is called, the `accumulator` and `currentValue` can be one of two values.
 If an `initialValue` was provided in the call to `reduceRight`, then `accumulator` will be equal to `initialValue` and `currentValue` will be equal to the last value in the array.
 If no `initialValue` was provided, then `accumulator` will be equal to the last value in the array and `currentValue` will be equal to the second-to-last value.

-If the array is empty and no `initialValue` was provided, {{jsxref("TypeError")}} would be thrown.
+If the array is empty and no `initialValue` was provided,  would be thrown.
 If the array has only one element (regardless of position) and no `initialValue` was provided, or if `initialValue` is provided but the array is empty, the solo value would be returned without calling `callbackFn`.

 Some example run-throughs of the function would look like this: